ska-telescope/ska-low-mccs-daq/docs/src/guide/daq_attributes.rst

     Total number of packets processed during the last integration by the data consumer.

-    1. For the station beam consumer this is dependent on the integration time, the higher the integation time the more packets we expect per integration.
+    1. For the station beam consumer this is dependent on the integration time, the higher the integation time the more packets we expect per integration. (nof_station_samples * nof_channels / 2048)
-    2. For the correlator data consumer, this at the moment should be 1835008/128 per TPM as each packet contains 128 samples, and nof samples is fixed to 1835008.
+    2. For the xGPU correlator data consumer, this at the moment should be 1835008/128 per TPM as each packet contains 128 samples, and nof samples is fixed to 1835008.
        Note: there is some odd behaviour with this attribute at the beginning/end of a frequency sweep which is not yet understood.
     3. For the integrated channel data consumer (bandpasses), should be 32 packets per TPM sending data as each packet contains data for 8 antennas and 32 channels.